What do micro weddings in Melbourne look like in 2022?

 The most important thing is, you guessed it, having the images captured on the day of the wedding so you can share them.
 Once the photographs have been taken and the day documented, you can share the images as creatively as you wish.

-The Small, but Fun Wedding of Sina and Saaedah
+The Small, but Classy Wedding of Sina and Saaedah

 When Sina and Saaedah got married, they had planned to have a smaller guest list.
 While there might not have had a 300 person guest list, that didn’t mean that the attention to detail was not of upmost importance.